-Being the most important Greco Roman necropolis in Egypt, the Catacombs of Kom El Shuqafa have a mixture of Roman, Hellenistic, Pharaonic, and ancient Egyptian decorative art, elements that were common at this period in Alexandria.
+Being the most important Greco Roman necropolis in Egypt, the Catacombs of Kom El Shuqafa have a mixture of Roman, Hellenistic, Pharaonic, and ancient Egyptian decorative art, elements that were all common during this period in Alexandria.

-Dating back to the 2nd century AD, this necropolis was dug inside the rock to a depth of 35 meters, 115 feet, and it consists of three levels, all located under the ground level.
-However, due to the flooding that occurred in this area, the lowest level in now inaccessible.
+Dating back to the 2nd century AD, this necropolis was dug inside the rock to a depth of 35 meters (115 feet).
+It consists of three levels, all located under the ground level.
+However, due to flooding that occurred in this area, the lowest level is now inaccessible.

-The city of Alexandria was originally established by Alexander the Great, the most famous Greek King and army leader, in 332 BC and soon became the cultural and commercial center of the Mediterranean Sea region.
+The city of Alexandria was originally established by Alexander the Great, the most famous Greek King and army leader, in 332 B.C.
+It soon became the cultuand commercial center of the Mediterranean Sea region.

-This mingling between the Greco Roman and the ancient Egyptian cultures has resulted in a new Alexandrian culture which was vastly spread all over the regions on the Mediterranean Sea.
-The city greatly flourished during the Ptolemaic period, named after its founder Ptolemy I, who took control of Alexandria and many other cities after the death of Alexander the Great at the beginning of the 4th century BC.
-With time passing by, Alexandria, nicknamed the Athens of Africa, became the official capital of Egypt and the most important commercial and cultural hub in the Middle East.
-Alexandria retained its position and remained as the capital of Egypt until the death of Cleopatra and then shortly afterward, the Romans took control of the city, and of Egypt in general, to add the country to an already large and expanding empire.
+This mingling between Greco Roman and ancient Egyptian cultures resulted in a new Alexandrian culture which spread all over the regions on the Mediterranean Sea.
+The city greatly flourished during the Ptolemaic period, named after its founder Ptolemy I, who took control of Alexandria and many other cities after the death of Alexander the Great at the beginning of the 4th century B.C.
+As time passed by, Alexandria, nicknamed the Athens of Africa, became the official capital of Egypt and the most important commercial and cultural hub in the entire Middle East.
+Alexandria retained its position and remained as the capital of Egypt until the death of Cleopatra.
+Shortly afterward the Romans took control of the city, and of Egypt in general, to add the country to their already large and expanding empire.

 The Catacombs (meaning underground tunnels) lie in the district of Karmouz to the east of Alexandria.
-The area was called Kom El-Shouqafa or a pile of shards.
-The cemetery dates back to the 1st century A.D and was used until the 4th century A.D.
-It was discovered in 1900 when by pure chance, a donkey-drawn cart fell into a pit, which led to the discovery.
+The area was called Kom El-Shouqafa or pile of shards.
+The cemetery dates back to the 1st century A.D. and was used until the 4th century A.D.
+It was discovered in 1900 when, by pure chance, a donkey-drawn cart fell into a pit, which led to the discovery.

-The Catacombs in Alexandria are so called because the design was very similar to the Christian Catacombs of Rome.
-The Alexandrian catacombs was most likely a private tomb, later converted to a public cemetery and It consists of 3 levels cut into the bedrock, a staircase, a rotunda, the triclinium or a banquette hall, a vestibule, an antechamber and the burial chamber with three recesses on it; in each recess there is a sarcophagus.
+The Catacombs in Alexandria called that because the design was very similar to the Christian Catacombs of Rome.
+The Alexandrian catacombs were most likely a private tomb, later converted to a public cemetery.
+It consists of three burial chambers with three recesses on it and in each recess there is a sarcophagus.

 The vestibule leads to a circular hall called the "rotunda".
-In the center of this hall, a shaft was cut leading to the 2nd story of the tomb and surrounded by a small enclosure wall called the "parapet", on top of which is a dome, supported by 6 pillars.
+In the center of this hall, a shaft was cut leading to the 2nd story of the tomb and surrounded by a small enclosure wall called the "parapet", on top of which is a dome, supported by six pillars.
 Between the pillars, there were some figures of human heads, some of which were discovered and transferred to the Greco-Roman Museum in Alexandria.
-To the left of the rotunda, is a vestibule, which leads to a chamber, which was also cut into the rock.
-Its ceiling is supported by 4 pillars, and it contains 3 benches, again cut in the rock, and takes the shape of the letter U. This chamber was called the "Triclinium".
-Most probably, the room was dedicated for visitors, where they would have dined.
+To the left of the rotunda is a vestibule which leads to a chamber.
+The chamber was also cut into the rock and its ceiling is supported by 4 pillars.
+It contains 3 benches, again cut in the rock, and takes the shape of the letter U. This chamber was called the "Triclinium".
+Most probably, the room was dedicated for visitors, and is where they would have dined.

-The façade of the main burial chamber is decorated with some Greek elements, such as the shield of the Goddess Athena, on top of which is the head of Medusa, and as we know, according to the ancient Greek myths, Medusa was able to petrify anyone who looked into her eyes.
+The façade of the main burial chamber is decorated with some Greek elements, such as the shield of the Goddess Athena, on top of which is the head of Medusa.
+As we know, according to the ancient Greek myths, Medusa was able to petrify anyone who looked into her eyes.
 The representation of Medusa here was to protect the tomb.

 Under Medusa is a huge serpent with a double crown.
 Once we enter the burial chamber, which was completely cut into the rock, we see 3 large recesses, each one containing a sarcophagus.
 The burial chamber has a vaulted roof supported by 4 square pillars whose capitals take the shape of Papyrus.

-Next, to this bed, the God Anubis is holding in his left hand a jar; it is supposed to contain some liquids that were used during mummification, while his right hand is touching the mummy.
-God Anubis is wearing a Roman dress and on top of his head, there is the sun disk with a cobra on each side.
+Next, to this bed, the god Anubis is holding a jar in his left hand that is supposed to contain some liquids that were used during mummification, while his right hand is touching the mummy.
+Anubis is wearing a Roman dress and on top of his head is the sun disk with a cobra on each side.

-Next, to this, the God That, the Egyptian God of knowledge and wisdom, is standing wearing the double crown, holding the scepter with one hand and a jar with the other.
-Near the end of the lion-shaped table, the God Horus is standing wearing the double crown of Upper and Lower Egypt.
+Next, to this the god That, the Egyptian god of knowledge and wisdom, is standing wearing the double crown, holding the scepter with one hand and a jar with the other.
+Near the end of the lion-shaped table, the god Horus is standing wearing the double crown of Upper and Lower Egypt.
 The remaining scenes represent a lady standing; above her head, there is a sun disk and she is raising her hands in the prayer position.
-In front of the lady is a priest, wearing a long garment, giving the lotus flower, and a jar, to the lady.
+In front of the lady is a priest wearing a long garment and giving the lotus flower and a jar to the lady.

-There is another scene representing a mummy holding a big scepter with the God Anubis standing in front of her.
+There is another scene representing a mummy holding a big scepter with the god Anubis standing in front of her.
 There is also a representation of an altar between Anubis and the mummy, from which incense smoke is rising.
-There is also a scene depicting an Emperor, who is offering the feather of Maat to a God, probably Petah (or Ptah).
-Between them, there is an altar, which takes the shape of the lotus flower.
+There is also a scene depicting an emperor, who is offering the feather of Maat to a God, probably Petah (or Ptah).
+Between them there is an altar in the shape of the lotus flower.